akolobulus/NUTM-QR-CODE-ATTENDANCE/README.md

 # NUTM QR-Based Attendance Tracking System

-A modern, QR-based attendance tracking system for NUTM (National University of Technology and Management), offering comprehensive management tools for students and administrators through an intuitive, technology-driven platform.
+A modern, QR-based attendance tracking system for NUTM (Nigerian University of Technology and Management), offering comprehensive management tools for students and administrators through an intuitive, technology-driven platform.

 ## 📋 Overview